ChenHY1217/Flappy-Bird-with-Neat-Genetic-Algorithm/README.md

   - Simulation where NEAT attempts to clear the game

 Feel free to play a game of flappy bird or watch AI beat the game

+# Instructions to Run Simulation
+Requirements:
+- Install python3
+- Install Pygame using "pip install pygame"
+- Install NEAT-python using "pip install neat-python"

+Copy desired version of code and run python file.
+Have fun.